 Celiac disease, a gluten-free diet for difficult to treat joint pain

 We are joint pain specialists, not gastroenterologists.
-Yet, we see an amazingly large number of patients with symptoms of GI disturbances such as gas, bloating, indigestion, diarrhea, constipation, and other GI related symptoms.
-These patients are in our office for joint erosion, joint pain, and a realistic alternative to a joint replacement surgery.
-That there is a connection between between their joint pain and Celiac disease (the abnormal immune system responses to eating gluten, a protein found in wheat, barley, and rye) is obvious and needs to be addressed for the patient to have optimal joint healing.
+Yet, we see an amazingly large number of patients with symptoms of GI disturbances such as gas, bloating, indigestion, diarrhea, constipation, and other GI-related symptoms.
+These patients are in our office for joint erosion, joint pain, and a realistic alternative to joint replacement surgery.
+That there is a connection between their joint pain and Celiac disease (the abnormal immune system responses to eating gluten, a protein found in wheat, barley, and rye) is obvious and needs to be addressed for the patient to have optimal joint healing.

 Celiac disease is also referred to as gluten sensitive enteropathy (GSE), gluten intolerance, or celiac sprue.
 It is considered to be one of the most under-diagnosed common diseases today, potentially affecting 1 in every 133 people in the USA.
 It is the result of an immune-mediated response to the ingestion of gluten (from wheat, rye, and barley) that damages the small intestine.

 Up to 75% of patients with untreated celiac disease have osteopenia or osteoporosis.

 For many people, undiagnosed celiac disease presents problems for their bones.
 Researchers at Sapienza University in Rome made the above finding that up to 75% of patients with untreated celiac disease have osteopenia (bone loss) or osteoporosis, and published this finding in the August 2018 issue of the United European Gastroenterology Journal.(1)